BrianHicks/elm-csv/README.md

 # elm-csv

 Decode CSV in the most boring way possible.

-Other CSV libraries have exciting, innovative APIs.
+Other CSV libraries have exciting, innovative APIs... not this one!
-Not this one!
 Pretend you're writing a [JSON decoder](https://package.elm-lang.org/packages/elm/json/latest/), gimme your data, get on with your life.

 ```elm